 Market Risk

-In June 2018, SE plc implemented a Unit Matching programme as a means of hedging the market risk exposure that arises through the value of future fee income.
-This replaced our Total Return Swaps which matured over 2018.
+SE plc continues to run an active Unit Matching programme as a means of hedging the market risk exposure that arises through the value of future fee income.
 We continue to supplement this hedging with equity put options.